adriaan29A/moby/README.md

 ## Introduction

 The Moby Thesaurus is a delightful and eclectic compendium released into the public domain by Grady Ward in 1995 [Wikipedia](https://en.wikipedia.org/wiki/Moby_Project).
 It contains 30,260 root terms and over 2.5 million synoyms & related terms in English, replete with Americana and old colloquialisms through to the 1970s.
 I combined it with word frequencies from Google's Trillion Word Corpus with the vague idea of making a semantic word game.
-What I ended up with is a kind of a logophile's scavenger hunt with the goal of finding paths along shared synonyms forming chains between different entries in the thesaurus.
-In the process I stumbled upon a way of browsing the thesaurus in which synonyms are displayed in a 2D "heat map word cloud" of hyperlinks colored and filtered by their word frequencies.
-This provides an alternate way of browsing the thesaurus independent of it's usage in the game.
+What I ended up with is a kind of a logophile's scavenger hunt with the goal of finding paths along shared synonyms between different entries.
+In the process I found a simple way of incorporating the frequencies into a main view such that sets of synonyms (synsets) are displayed in a 2D "heat map word cloud" of hyperlinks colored and filtered by their respective frequencies.
+While originally intended with the game in mind, I think it ends up being a reasonable way to browse the thesaurus on its own.

 Browse Mode